 Your body shape is based upon the size of your physical features and the overall balance of your body.
 These four shapes are spoon, cone, ruler and hourglass and describe skeletal structure.
-Knowing your body shape can help you determine which areas of your body you need to target with resistance training to improve the overall balance of your body.
-For example, pear-shapes have a smaller upper body compared to their lower body.
+While there is no universal definition for each body shape, in terms of concrete numbers/ vital statistics, understanding the overall balance of your body (top heavy, bottom heavy, or balanced) can help you determine which areas of your body you need to target with resistance training to improve the overall balance of your body.
+For example, pear-shapes are bottom heavy, having a smaller upper body compared to their lower body.
 Pear shapes can boast amazing abs, but tend to struggle with larger thighs.
 Once pear shapes have lost weight, resistance training targeting the upper body will help balance body shape.
-Cone/ apple shapes have a bigger upper body compared to their lower body.
+Cone/ apple shapes are top heavy, having a bigger upper body compared to their lower body.
 Therefore apple shapes have amazing legs, but struggle with belly fat.

 Don’t forget to read about your body type.

 - Tend to put on weight in stomach and bottom, while maintaining slender arms and legs.
 Usually are ectomorphs.